Rikidōzan: Death

-On December 8, 1963, Rikidōzan was stabbed once by Katsushi Murata, a member of the Sumiyoshi-ikka, a yakuza organization, after an altercation in a nightclub.
-Rikidōzan alleged that Murata stepped on his shoe, and demanded an apology.
-Murata refused and the two began to argue which eventually led to Rikidōzan punching Murata in the face, knocking him against a wall.
-Rikidōzan then mounted Murata and continued to punch him on the ground until Murata stabbed Rikidōzan once in the abdomen.
-Both immediately fled the scene and Rikidōzan was taken to Sannoh Hospital, where a doctor decreed the wound to be non-serious but advised Rikidōzan to have surgery.
-The surgery was successful and he returned home, but went against doctor's orders and began eating and drinking the same day, sending his assistant to the store for sushi and sake.
-Due to drinking so much, Rikidōzan worsened his condition and required a second surgery one week later, but had developed peritonitis and died at approximately 9:50pm on December 15, 1963.
-He was 39 years old.
+On December 8, 1963, Momota was stabbed by Katsushi Murata, a member of the Sumiyoshi-ikka yakuza branch, after an altercation in a Tokyo nightclub.
+Momota alleged that Murata stepped on his shoe and demanded an apology.
+Murata refused and the two began to argue, which eventually led to Momota punching Murata in the face and knocking him against a wall.
+Momota then mounted Murata and continued to punch him on the ground until Murata stabbed Momota once in the abdomen.
+Both immediately fled the scene and Momota was taken to Sannoh Hospital, where a doctor decreed the wound to be non-serious but advised Momota to have surgery.

+The surgery was successful and Momota returned home, but went against doctor's orders and began eating and drinking later that day, sending his assistant to the store for sushi and sake.
+These actions (particularly his drinking) worsened his condition and required a second surgery one week later, but he had already developed peritonitis by this time.
+Momota died in the Minato district of Tokyo at approximately 9:50 p.m. on December 15, 1963, one month after his 39th birthday.

-Rikidōzan's funeral was held on December 20, 1963, in Ikegami Honmonji Temple in Ōta, Tokyo.
-Among those in attendance were Rikidōzan's students, Antonio Inoki, Giant Baba, and Kintarō Ōki, as well as various other opponents from throughout his career.
+Momota's funeral was held at Ikegami Honmonji Temple in the Ōta area of Tokyo on December 20, 1963.
+Among those in attendance were his students, Antonio Inoki, Giant Baba, and Kintarō Ōki, as well as various other opponents from throughout his career.

-Katsushi Murata was later found guilty of manslaughter in October 1964 and served eight years in prison before being released in 1972.
-Murata visited the grave of Rikidōzan every year on December 15 following his release.
-He also called the sons of Rikidōzan and apologised yearly.
-In the years following his release, Murata became a high-ranking yakuza.
-Murata died on April 9, 2013, from natural causes.
+Murata was found guilty of manslaughter in October 1964, and served eight years in prison before being released in 1972.
+Every year on December 15 since his release, he visited Momota's grave and called Momota's sons to apologize for his actions.
+He later became a high-ranking member of the yakuza, and died of natural causes at the age of 74 on April 9, 2013.

-Family

-One of his sons, Mitsuo, followed his father into the ring in 1970 and retired in 2021 at 73, but was never able to earn the recognition that once made his father famous, despite winning the World Junior Heavyweight Championship in 1989.
-Mitsuo's son, Chikara Momota, made his in-ring debut on December 16, 2013, the day after the fiftieth anniversary of the death of his grandfather.
-Rikidōzan's other son, Yoshihiro Momota, was also a pro wrestler.

-Rikidōzan's son-in-law, Pak Myong-chol, has been a member of the National Defence Commission of North Korea since around early 2009, while Pak Myong-chol's younger sister is the vice secretary of the Light Industry Division of the Workers' Party of Korea.